The Flesch reading ease score: why and how to use it

 You can find the Flesch reading ease score in the Insights tab in your sidebar.
 It looks at two aspects of your text:

-For web copy, a reading ease score of 60-70 is considered acceptable.
-Translated into simpler terms, that means that a good web text should be easily understood by a 13 to 15-year-old student.
+A reading ease score of 60-70 is considered acceptable for web copy.
+Translated into simpler terms, that means that a 13-to 15-year-old student should easily understand a good web text.

 Why is the Flesch reading ease score important for readability and SEO?

 Writing easy-to-read texts is also in line with holistic SEO.
-With Google’s algorithm becoming more human-like, and with the rise of voice search, readable texts are indirectly contributing to higher rankings.
+As Google’s algorithm becomes more human-like and voice search rises, readable texts indirectly contribute to higher rankings.

-While it’s important to write readable texts, it can also be quite tricky.
+While writing readable texts is important, it can also be tricky.
 This is because readability depends on a lot of factors.
-To help you write a copy that’s easy to read and understand, the readability section of the Yoast SEO content analysis runs all kinds of checks, among which is the Flesch reading ease score.
+To help you write a copy that’s easy to read and understand, the readability section of the Yoast SEO content analysis runs all kinds of checks, among which was also the Flesch reading ease score.

 How to use the Flesch reading ease score to improve your writing